mako-framework/docs/06_learn_more/00_authentication.md

 	// Code here gets executed if the user is logged in

-> The username and password is sent with every subsequent request so make sure use HTTPS if possible!
+> The username and password is sent with every subsequent request when using basic authentication so make sure use ```HTTPS``` whenever possible!

 The ```isGuest``` method returns FALSE if the user is logged in and TRUE if not.